OCFL/extensions/docs/NNNN-mutable-head.md

 ```

 The extension directory MUST contain a copy of the root inventory’s sidecar file
-at time that the mutable HEAD was created, named `root-inventory.json.ALGORITHM`
+at the time that the mutable HEAD was created, named `root-inventory.json.ALGORITHM`
 (eg. `root-inventory.json.sha512`).
 This file is used to ensure that the root
 object has not been modified between the time the mutable HEAD was created and
 it was committed.